Azure/azure-sdk-for-c/sdk/samples/iot/README.md

   This [sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/paho_iot_hub_methods_sample.c) receives incoming method commands invoked from the the Azure IoT Hub to the device.
 It will successfully receive up to 5 method commands sent from the service.
 If a timeout occurs while waiting for a message, the sample will exit.
 X509 self-certification is used.

-  To send a method command, select your device's Direct Method tab in the Azure Portal for your IoT Hub.
+  To invoke a method, select your device's Direct Method tab in the Azure Portal for your IoT Hub.
 Enter a method name and select Invoke Method.
 A method named `ping` is only supported, which if successful will return a JSON payload of the following:

   ```json
   {"response": "pong"}